Top

 LTCG in debt mutual funds is applicable only if the investment was made before 1st April 2023 under the following conditions -

-• Investment is held longer than 24 months and is being sold after 23rd July 2024.
+• Investment is held longer than 24 months and is being sold on or after 23rd July 2024.

 • No indexation benefit.